 How did people survive the great depression?

-The great depression was a time when the whole world was hit by a huge economic down turn that caused mass poverty across many nations, particularly the United States.
+The great depression was a time when the whole world was hit by a huge economic downturn that caused mass poverty across many nations, particularly the United States.
 It began in September 1929 when stock prices began to drastically lose value, which led up to the day that has become known as black Tuesday.
-On October 29, 1929, the United States suffered a complete crash of their stock market, an event that had repercussions all around the world.
+On October 29, 1929, the United States suffered a complete crash of its stock market, an event that had repercussions all around the world.

 So how did people survive the great depression?